django/asgiref/specs/asgi.rst

 ``scope["asgi"]["spec_version"]``.
 This allows the individual protocol specifications to make enhancements without bumping the overall ASGI version.

-The protocol-specific sub-specifications cover these scope and message formats.
+The protocol-specific sub-specifications cover these scope and event message formats.
 They are equivalent to the specification for keys in the ``environ`` dict for WSGI.